I’ve been hearing more and more about new digital directions for the children’s market, including apps for the iPad.

 What do you think of the move toward eBooks and apps for kids?
 Have you seen any great sites that you would add to my list?
 Do you have kids, and if so, do they have any favorite apps?
 How about blogs written by kids?

-Generally, I hang out in NYC, Philly and in the western Catskills.
-I've been known to illustrate and paint a picture or two.
+I hang out in NYC, Philly and in the western Catskills.
+I've been known to paint a picture or two.
+I love witch tales, bad TV and travel to offbeat places.